ardiesan/engineers-log/_posts/2022-11-12-what-is-a-dynamic-site-and-a-static-site.md

 <br>

 ## So, what is a static site?
-Dynamic website changes are the type of website that automatically chooses the material displayed each time a person visits it.
-This display varies based on a variety of parameters, such as viewer demographics, time of day, location, language preferences, and so on.
-Dynamic websites provide viewers with unique material each time they visit the site.
-This is accomplished by combining client-side and server-side scripting.

 A static site is a website composed of HTML files, wherein each file represents a physical page of a website.
 As the word "static" suggests, its code is fixed but can be updated manually.
 Static web pages are delivered to the user's web browser exactly as stored.
 Thus, the same content is delivered every time the page is loaded.

 <img src="../assets/images/staticvsdynamic.jpg" alt="static vs dynamic sites" width="600px"> <br />